Video capsules ” 3 and a Half”

-Explorers of immersive imagery and storytelling, Camille de Dieu and Laurent Novac from Studio Z1 once again take over the elevators of the Mont-Blanc Centre Plaza with Gone South, a video capsule inspired by the iconic road movie Thelma & Louise.
+Explorers of immersive imagery and storytelling, Camille de Dieu and Laurent Novac from Studio Z1 once again take over the elevators of the Mont-Blanc Centre Plaza with 3 and a Half, the third series of video capsules on view until the end of February 2026.

-On view until the end of November 2025, this installation transforms the elevators into containers for a sensory and introspective journey—through desert landscapes, escape, complicity, and imagined freedom.
-Balancing between cinematic tribute and contemporary reinterpretation, Gone South explores the shifting grounds of emancipation through bold, immersive visual narration.
+Gone South, second video capsule from Studio Z1, is inspired by the iconic road movie Thelma & Louise.
+This previous installation transformed the elevators into containers for a sensory and introspective journey—through desert landscapes, escape, complicity, and imagined freedom.
+Balancing between cinematic tribute and contemporary reinterpretation, Gone South explored the shifting grounds of emancipation through bold, immersive visual narration.

 In November 2024, during the official inauguration of the space, Geneva-based artists Studio Z1 were invited to present a performance.
-For the occasion, they chose an unexpected muse from Western cinema: the tumbleweed.
+For the occasion, they chose an unexpected muse from Western cinema: the “Tumbleweed”.
 This resilient plant, once a simple weed, has become an enduring symbol of the American West—evoking wide-open landscapes, classic cowboy films, and the idea of venturing into the unknown.

 Biography of Studio Z1